make-all/tuya-local/custom_components/tuya_local/devices/README.md

 overriding the name of secondary entities to give more information about the purpose of the entity, as the generic type with the top level name may not be sufficient to describe the function.

+### `mode`

+//Optional.
+For number entities, default="auto", for others, None

+For number entities, this can be used to force `slider` or `box` as the input method.
+The default `auto` uses a slider if the range is small enough, or a box otherwise.

 ## DPS configuration

 ### `id`